webb-ai/k8s-agent/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The k8s resource collector is a tool that subscribes to changes in the Kubernetes API server for a specified set of resource types.
-It provides an easy way to collect and store the data related to these resources.
+K8s resource collector subscribes to the changes in the K8s API server for a specified set of resource types.
+By default, it collects updates to the following resource types.

-## Supported Resource Types

 - configMap
 - cronJob